Created Equal: The Milliken v. Bradley decision’s effect on Detroit schools, 50 years later

 Guests

-Robyn Vincent is a reporter for Chalkbeat Detroit.
+Robyn Vincent, education reporter for Chalkbeat Detroit, wrote a recent article entitled “Still segregated and unequal: The reverberations of Milliken v.
+Bradley in Detroit 50 years later.”
 Vincent says Detroit schools are not equitably funded in comparison to other districts.

 “That became especially true with the adoption of Proposal A back in the ’90s, now that education policy is unequal in how much funding different school districts receive per student, and meanwhile we know Detroit schools serve a lot of kids from low-income households,” she said.
 “Nearly 80% qualify for subsidized lunches, so that tells us something.”